Howa Type 89: Design

 One of the most advantageous features of the Type 89 rifle over the Type 64 was the ability to ease the load on the individual soldier in relation to the amount of ammunition that he could carry.
 Also, due to the use of aluminum and thermoset plastic as opposed to the steel and wood construction of the Type 64 rifle, the speed with which a soldier could react to a threat was increased.
-The fixed stock version of the rifle contains a storage space covered by a rubberized cap that may be accessed by pulling the cap away from the body for the rifle and rotating it in either direction.
-Although the typical issue model is equipped with a fixed stock, a small number of the steel tubing folding stock version were produced for AFV crews and paratroopers.
+The fixed-stock version of the rifle contains a storage space covered by a rubberized cap, which may be accessed by pulling the cap away from the body for the rifle and rotating it in either direction.
+Although the typical issue model is equipped with a fixed stock, a small number were manufactured with a folding stock made from steel tubing, and were intended for issue to AFV crews and paratroopers.

 Fit and finish of the Type 89 was improved greatly over the Type 64 due to the use of forged aluminum, molded thermoset plastics and stamped steel manufacturing methods pioneered by the processes used to produce the AR-18 and Heckler & Koch G3 series rifle.